sgc-kn/dashboards/README.md

 intensive websites.
 It supports loading and preparing data during the build phase using various programming languages (Python, R, etc).

-Our data loaders are written in Python.
-To build this site you'll need:
-- Observable framework in the right version (see `package-lock.json`)
-- Python 3 and a couple of Python dependencies (see `requirements.txt`)

 We maintain a development environment that provides all dependencies in the right versions without cluttering your system.
 We recommend [using this tool](https://devenv.sh/getting-started/) together with [automatic